-Looking for preloved baby gear, unique furniture or designer goods at a bargain?
-Here are our top tips for second hand shopping on Carousell and more, plus where to shop second hand in Singapore!
+Looking for preloved baby gear, secondhand furniture or designer goods at a bargain?
+Here are our top tips for second hand shopping in Singapore, including Carousell and more!

 Bargain-hunters, unite!
-You’ll be surprised at how spoilt for choice we are when it comes to second hand shopping in Singapore – I would know, because 80% of the items in my home are sourced from Carousell!
+You’ll be surprised at how spoilt for choice we are when it comes to second hand shopping in Singapore – I would know, because 80% of my furniture and home decor items are sourced from Carousell!
 Whether you’re looking for preloved baby gear like strollers, toys or baby clothes, used but not abused furniture, or even mint-condition second hand designer bags and shoes, keep reading for our guide to second hand shopping online and in-store in Singapore!

 Hock Siong has become somewhat insta-famous (37.2k followers on Instagram and counting, no big deal!) and it’s apparent when you see comments like, “Wow!
 Still available?
 How much?” appear on their posts almost immediately.
 They’re best known for selling used furniture and décor, some from local 5-star hotels (*cough* Raffles *cough* Ritz-Carlton).
 They also do amazing furniture restoration with a reliable upholstery contact – think old school solid wood ‘pak awang’ sofas with kitschy printed seat covers!
 Some items are up for sale on their online store, but we highly recommend shopping in person to check out the full range.